Mambouna/pgturbo/doc/contributing.rst

 Helping to translate the documentation
 --------------------------------------

-Pygame Zero's APIs will always be English, but we can bring Pygame Zero to more users around the world if the documentation is available in their language.
+Pygame Turbo's APIs will always be English, but we can bring Pygame Turbo to more users around the world if the documentation is available in their language.

 If you are fluent in another language, please consider contributing by